Next: , Previous: , Up: Run-Time Configuration Options — raddb/config [Contents][Index]

 };

 Each filter directive defines a new filter.
 The ident argument declares the name of the filter.
-This string must be used in Exec-Program-Wait or Acct-Ext-Program attributes to trigger invocation of this filter (see section Exec-Program-Wait).
+This string must be used in Exec-Program-Wait or Acct-Ext-Program attributes to trigger invocation of this filter (see Exec-Program-Wait).

 Usage